mohamedoraibi/designerHiring/README.md

 ## About DesignChi Platform

-It is a platform, that for Freelancer Designers, it allows to the designer to present their projects and skills, also the project owner can adding their project that needs for a designer to work on them.
+It is a platform for freelancer designers, it allows the designer to publish their projects and skills.
+Also, a project owner can publish a project he needs to a designer to work on it.

-The platform present a service that allowing to the project owner to can hire a designer.
 Also, that give access to the designer to make bidding on project.

 <h3>Features and Services</h3>